m50dkp/trinitycore-docker/README.md

 It is assumed that the name of the running db container is `tc-dbserver`.

-The worldserver depends on the extracted maps accessible at `/opt/trinitycore/maps`.
-In the below examples, this volume is provided by a container named `tc-maps`.
+The worldserver depends on the extracted maps accessible at `/usr/local/trinitycore/data`.
+In the below examples, this volume is provided by the volume we have created and populated above TC-maps.

 NOTE: in the following commands, the `-i` is very important when running in daemon mode.
-Without it, the servers will not actually start or will not later be accessible via interactive prompt using `docker attach`.
+Without it, the servers will not actually start or will not later be accessible via interactive prompt using `docker exec`.

 ## Running the worldserver